BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **WARGEAR**

-- Light armour
+- [Light Armour]
-- hand weapon
+- [Hand Weapon]
 - Boar Spear

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]

 **SPECIAL RULES**

-- Throw Stones (range 8", Strength 2)
+- [Throw Stones] (range 8", Strength 2)

 - **Boar Spear** `ACTIVE`

-Can be used as a spear or two-handed weapon.
+Can be used as a [spear][Spear] or [two-handed weapon][Two-handed Weapon].

 - **Embedded Axe-blade** `ACTIVE`

 If Bifur wins a Duel roll, he may make a single Strength 4 Strike against one enemy in the Combat, but will not be doubled if they are Trapped.
 If he wounds them, the axe-blade in his skull is removed.
 From that point onwards in each Move phase, before the Declare Heroic Actions step, Bifur may take an Intelligence test.
-If passed, he may declare a Heroic Move that turn for free.
+If passed, he may declare a [Heroic Move] that turn for free.

 </div>

 ---
 <div class="unitCard" markdown>

 ### BIFUR THE DWARF, CHAMPION OF EREBOR [65 POINTS]